daniel-molina/visualequation/README.md

 Both

-$ pip --version
+$ pip3 --version

 and

-$ python -m pip --version
+$ python3 -m pip --version

 should give the same valid output (the current last version of pip).

-If you are going to install from the sources, I recommend now to remove the package setuptools (if it is installed) of your distribution and install it with pip
+If you are going to install from the sources, I recommend now to remove the package setuptools (if it is installed) of your distribution

 $ sudo apt-get remove python-setuptools

-$ python -m pip install --user setuptools

 ### Installing visualequation using pip

 The fastest way is to download it and install from PyPI, just

-$ python -m pip install --user --upgrade visualequation
+$ python3 -m pip install --user --upgrade visualequation

 On the other hand, if you have the sources, the first step is to generate the LaTeX symbols used by the program: